traebracy/git-github-commands/README.md

 # git-github-commands

-This repository is a summary of Git and GitHub commands I practiced while learning version control.
+this repository is a summary of git && github commands I practiced while learning version control

-Git is used to track changes locally on my computer.
-GitHub is used to store repositories online and push code to a remote location.
+git is used to track changes locally on my computer && github is used to store repositories online and push code to a remote location

 ---